 Proper installation and maintenance throughout the years of your air conditioner’s life is perhaps the most important factor in the overall lifespan of the unit.
 Some types of A/C units are straightforward enough that owners install them on their own: while that isn’t necessarily a bad thing, a mistake during installation could work against the longevity of your unit.

 Maintenance is also vital after installation.
-An air conditioner is made of several vital parts, all which need to be observed for potential blockages, dirt, and debris.
+An air conditioner is made of several vital parts, all of which need to be observed for potential blockages, dirt, and debris.
 A unit’s:

 - coil fins,